joe7575/techage/README.md

 **2023-04-10 V1.13**

-- Add "Teleport mode" to ta4 move and ta5 fly controller
+- Add "Teleport mode" to the ta5 fly controller

 **2023-04-01 V1.12**